hamzapQA/tdl/README.md

 This is a step by step guide on how to get the project up and running on your local machine for development and testing.

 1. Visit the following link and click "Code" and then "Download".
-Alternatively you can use clone the respository using git clone https://github.com/hamzapQA/tdl
+Alternatively you can use clone the respository using command "git clone https://github.com/hamzapQA/tdl "
 ```
 https://github.com/hamzapQA/tdl
 ```